alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 <img src="../images/two_local_graphs.png"
      alt="two_local_graphs"
      width="80%">

+Figure 14.
+The examples of two local graphs.
 :::

 In addition, we further limit the starting points of the traversal to be exactly the two person vertices.
 Therefore, we can write the following gremlin sentence in GIE: